Can Ukraine actually win the war? How Trump’s comments have rattled Russia

 “As far as we understand, President Trump’s statements were made after communicating with Zelensky and, apparently, under the influence of a vision set out by Zelensky,” said Kremlin spokesperson Dmitry Peskov.
 “This vision contrasts sharply with our understanding of the current state of affairs.

-This, said Zelensky bleakly, is “the most destructive arms race in human history” because soon “dead zones” found on the Ukrainian frontline will spread around the world, when drones are combined with artificial intelligence.
+This, said Zelensky bleakly, is “the most destructive arms race in human history”, because soon, once drone technology is combined with artificial intelligence, “dead zones” of the kind found on the Ukrainian front line will spread around the world.

 “Ten years ago, war looked different, and no one imagined that cheap drones could create dead zones, areas stretching for dozens of kilometres where nothing moves, no vehicles, no life.
 People used to imagine that only after a nuclear strike.
 Now it’s drone reality.”

-He called for international controls on AI and drones but in the meantime he has a war to fight, and one that now the US president says Kyiv can actually win.
+He called for international controls on AI and drones, but in the meantime he has a war to fight – one that the US president now says Kyiv can actually win.

-Since then it has expanded its operations into Russia itself, targeting the Kremlin’s fuel systems especially.

-Russia’s refining capacity has been cut by around 17 per cent and more than a dozen significant fuel processing plants have been hit, causing the loss of about 1.1 million barrels of production a day.
+Russia’s refining capacity has been cut by around 17 per cent, and more than a dozen significant fuel processing plants have been hit, causing the loss of around 1.1 million barrels of production a day.

-Meanwhile Russia’s piecemeal advances on the eastern front have been at a staggering human cost.
-British intelligence estimates Putin has lost 236,000 killed or injured this year – and more than a million since 2022.
+Meanwhile, Russia’s piecemeal advances on the eastern front have been achieved at a staggering human cost.
+British intelligence estimates that Putin has lost 236,000, killed or injured, this year – and more than a million since 2022.
 In June, the UK said that Russia had lost 32,000 from the battlefields alone.

 These are informed guesses.
-But on the ground Ukrainian soldiers have often spoken of the mass casualties inflicted on advancing Russians and the enormous losses of life they endure to capture tiny pieces of land.
+But on the ground, Ukrainian soldiers have often spoken of the mass casualties inflicted on advancing Russians, and the enormous loss of life they endure to capture tiny pieces of land.

-Ukraine, meanwhile, now leads the world in drone production, making its own highly effective long range cruise missiles.
-It has won the battle for the Black Sea, forcing Russian ships to hide in harbour.
+Ukraine, meanwhile, now leads the world in drone production, making its own highly effective long-range cruise missiles.
+It has won the battle for the Black Sea, forcing Russian ships to hide in their harbours.

-Kyiv’s losses have been high too.
-Draft dodging is an increasing problem.
-On the frontlines, many soldiers have talked of the inevitability of a peace deal with Russia in which the Kremlin control over much of the east of the country would remain.
+Kyiv’s losses have also been high.
+Draft-dodging is an increasing problem.
+On the front lines, many soldiers have talked of the inevitability of a peace deal with Russia in which the Kremlin retains control over much of the east of the country.

 Trump’s recent statement will be a morale booster for Ukrainians.
-Kyiv and Europe, including the UK, will try to turn Trump’s new view of the conflict into the concrete military aid that the US provided until he stopped it soon after taking over in the Oval Office.
+Kyiv and its European allies, including the UK, will try to turn Trump’s new view of the conflict into concrete military aid on the scale at which it was provided by the US until shortly after the current president stopped it shortly after taking over from Joe Biden.

 Europe is Ukraine’s main military supporter.
-Nato members buy weapons from America for Kyiv but that could, conceivably, change.
-If the US returned to direct military aid, especially by supplying long range missiles, and amour capable of withstanding drone attacks, Ukraine could return to the offensive.
+Nato members buy weapons from America for Kyiv, but that could, conceivably, change.
+If the US returned to its former position, supplying military aid directly, especially long-range missiles and armour capable of withstanding drone attacks, Ukraine could return to the offensive.

 Join our commenting forum